Master of Social Work (MSW) Programs in Colorado - Campus and Online

 Traditional Online MSW Programs in Colorado

 Metropolitan State University of Denver (MSU Denver) offers its traditional MSW program in a fully online format that does not require any campus visits.
-The program has seven curricular pathway options, including Children and Families; Mental Health; Leadership and Management; School Social Work; Gerontological Social Work; Social Work in Health Care; and Children and Youth.
+The program has seven curricular pathway options, including Children and Families; Mental Health; Leadership and Management; School Social Work; Gerontological Social Work; International Social Work; Social Work in Health Care; and Children and Youth.
+Coursework for the program is equivalent to the campus-based program described above, with students taking social work theory and practice courses, as well as classes on collective action, legal issues in social work, research integration in practice, and organizational transformation.
 Students in the program are required to complete 1080 hours of site-based field education and can complete the program in two years of full-time enrollment or three to four years of part-time enrollment.

 The University of Denver (DU) has a fully online traditional MSW program with two concentration options: Mental Health and Trauma; and Health, Equity, and Wellness.
 The online MSW@Denver program does not require any campus visits, but it does include two field education internships for a total of 900 hours.
-The program utilizes a quarterly system and has an accelerated track that allows students to complete their degree in 21 months (seven quarters) and a full-time track that take 27 months (nine quarters) to complete.
+The program’s core curriculum includes courses on social work ethics, power and oppression, clinical social work methods, macro social work practice, and human behavior and development in social contexts.
+Students of the Mental Health and Trauma concentration take courses that cover mental health assessments, cognitive behavioral therapies, substance abuse, systemic disparities, and trauma-informed interventions.
+The Health, Equity, and Wellness concentration has courses in practice and program evaluation, evolving trends in health and wellness, mental health and healthcare policies, and integrated health care models.
+The program utilizes a quarterly system and has an accelerated track that allows students to complete their degree in 21 months (seven quarters) and a full-time track that takes 27 months (nine quarters) to complete.
 Both of the concentration options offered by DU’s MSW program provide advanced practice training in clinical and macro practice social work.

 Advanced Standing MSW Programs in Colorado